score-p/scorep_plugin_perf/README.md

     export SCOREP_METRIC_PLUGINS="PerfScoreP"

-Afterwards you can select the metrics you want to measure from the list of the available metrics.
+Afterwards you can select the metrics you want to measure from the list of the available metrics using
+    export SCOREP_METRIC_PERFSCOREP_PLUGIN="<metric name>"

+See below for a list of available metrics.

 ###VampirTrace